 Dieters frequently suffer from mood swings, anxiety and depression.

-Why do you think eating burgers and cake feels so good?
+Why do you think eating burgers and cake feels so damn good?
 These high-calorie foods trigger a powerful dopamine rush in the brain.
 That’s your body telling you you did good (and you’ll live to see another day).
 Now, that doesn’t mean you should stuff yourself with junk every day.
 What it means is you need to occasionally raise your calories and/or introduce high calorie re-feeds to sustain metabolic integrity.
 Even during fat-loss dieting, you should (occasionally) have your cake and eat it.

 2. Appetite is all over the place

 The first 2 weeks of your latest “diet experiment” appetite and hunger seem very manageable.
 You’re motivated, energized and don’t really crave sweets and pasta.
 You’re all about the lean meats and veggies now.
 Fast forward to week 3 and you’re tossing and turning in bed dreaming of pizza and pancakes…

 Ironically, athletes frequently report a loss of appetite during heavy training and calorie restriction (overtraining is a great appetite suppressant).
 But periods of low appetite and low energy intake are always followed by periods of insatiable hunger and overeating.

 To prevent these ups and downs you need a meal pattern that provides sufficient nourishment at regular intervals.
 Consume 3-4 meals spread throughout the day with proper workout nutrition to fuel your workouts (even on low calorie days).